scoconno/scoconno.github.io/Mind/Consciousness/Essay.md

 Your paper must include the following parts:

 1. Explain the Higher Order Perception theory of consciousness in your own words.
 Use simple examples.
-1. Explain the Higher Order Though theory of consciousness in your own words.
+2. Explain the Higher Order Thought theory of consciousness in your own words.
 Use simple examples.
 3. Identify and explain the central difference between these two theories.
 4. Conclude by stating which theory seems most plausible.
 Do this by raising some problem for one of these theories that is not a problem for the other.

-**NB:** Failure to include any of these parts in your paper will result in a loss of points.
+**NB:** Failure to include any of these parts will result in a loss of points.

 ### Word Count